Another mountain village devastated in latest Nepal quake

 “I was breathing, but I don’t know how,” he said.

-Tsering was stuck in Singati for two days before he was able to get a ride to the district centre, Charikot.
+Tsering was stuck in Singati for two days before he was able to get a ride to the district center, Charikot.

 More than 100 people are known to have died in Tuesday’s aftershock, which followed April’s far stronger 7.8 earthquake.